cloud-borne/tech-learning-hub/content/cheatsheets/aws/security.md

 ###### KMS Asymmetric Keys Sign-Verify flow

+The asymmetric CMKs offer digital signature capability, which data consumers can use to verify that data is from a trusted producer and is unaltered in transit.

 ![KMS-Sign-Verify](/images/uploads/aws-kms-asymmetric-sign-verify.png)

 1. During system setup, the ```Signer``` is provisioned with an ```asymmetric``` key pair.
 Signers such as AWS KMS support internal hardware security module (HSM)-backed, high-entropy asymmetric key generation and management.